 The Downtown Revitalization Act

-AB 2074 will accelerate the recovery of dense, urban neighborhoods in California’s largest cities by streamlining the construction of high-rise, residential developments near regional transit hubs.
+AB 2074 will accelerate the recovery of dense, urban neighborhoods in California’s largest cities by streamlining the construction of high-rise, residential and mixed-use developments near regional transit hubs.
 The bill includes a low-interest revolving loan fund that will help lower construction costs.

 Updates

 • AB 2074 was introduced in the Assembly on February 18, 2026.
+It passed the Assembly Local Government Committee on April 15, 2026 and now goes to the Assembly Natural Resources Committee.

 Author